TrigsC/swg_frsxp_sim/README.md

 If Python is over >= 3.0 you are good to skip Downloading Python

-If Git shows a version then you are good to skip Downloading Git
+If Git shows a version, then you are good to skip Downloading Git

-If pip shows a version then you are good to skip Downloading pip
+If pip shows a version, then you are good to skip Downloading pip

 otherwise continue